DFRobot/pxt-maqueen/README.md

 # Maqueen

-This is a MakeCode graphical programming education robot.

-Author: tangjie
-Date:   2019.October
+Maqueen is an easy-to-use programming educational Robot.

 ## Add extension